josemarluedke/frontile/packages/buttons/src/components/button.md

 </Button>
 ```

-Note that here we used the HTML attribute `class`, instead of the argument `@className`.
+Note that here we used the HTML attribute `class`, instead of the argument `@class`.
 Using the class attribute will just append the class names passed in, while the
-argument `@className` will override and merge TailwindCSS class names.
+argument `@class` will override and merge TailwindCSS class names.

 ## API